 - The national-level season-average price received by farmers.

 Note: the model forecasts are not official USDA forecasts.
 See USDA's World Agricultural Supply and Demand Estimates for official USDA season-average price forecasts.
-See USDA's Farm Service Agency information for official USDA CCP rates.
+Official USDA PLC rates are available from the Farm Service Agency information for official USDA CCP rates.